 Buying land and a building together offers a classic example of a lump-sum purchase.
 Imagine you buy a piece of property with three buildings on it and pay a single lump sum to the seller.
-Though this only counts as a single purchase, you acquire four distinct assets in the transaction as you now on the land plus the three building that sit upon it.
+Though this only counts as a single purchase, you acquire four distinct assets in the transaction as you now own the land plus the three buildings that sit upon it.

 You can make other lump-sum purchases besides real estate.
 You can also buy smaller assets, including equipment or machinery, in lump-sum purchases.
 Some companies offer package deals on office furniture.
 For example, you might work out a transaction that gets you a filing cabinet, desk, and bookshelf for a single price.

 For business accounting purposes, companies typically count lump-sum purchases as individual purchases.
 Let’s take another look at the land and three buildings you just purchased.
 Imagine you spend $500,000 on your lump-sum purchase of the four assets.
 To properly note them in your accounting records, you need to determine the value of each individual asset.
 You do this by researching the undeveloped land in the area and the typical cost of each building’s square footage.
 In your research, you assign the following values:

 - $175,000 for the largest building

 It’s a good idea to keep copies of the documents you use to determine these values in case you undergo a Canada Revenue Agency (CRA) audit.
 For example, if you use public records to estimate the land price, you might print out and keep those records.
 Likewise, if you hire appraisers, keep their reports along with receipts for your payments.
 When filing your annual tax return, these numbers help you calculate your capital cost allowance for the year and become your undepreciated capital cost.